 The PUD allows for other utilities to attach to the District’s power poles with a signed agreement.
 Pole contact rates are revised annually, based on the previous year’s financial statements.

-The utility also has special rates in its Rate Schedules (PDF) for customers who have their own generation and have entered into a net metering agreement with the PUD.
+The utility also has special rates in its Rate Schedule for customers who have their own generation and have entered into a net metering agreement with the PUD.
 A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate the electric power.

 Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest and the nation.